rust-lang/rfcs/text/XXX-unwind-FFI.md

-In order for Cargo users to be able to specify the C++ compatible `panic_runtime` implementation, a new optional value, runtime, will be added to the `profile.dev.panic` option:
+In order for Cargo users to be able to specify the C++ compatible `panic_runtime` implementation, a new optional value, runtime, will be added to the `profile.foo.panic` option:

 ```toml
 [profile.dev]